Logarithmic negative tangency and root stacks: Introduction

 The refined punctured theory arises naturally when pulling back strata classes from the moduli space of curves, and is independent of any ideas coming from orbifold geometry.
 It seems likely to find wider applications.

 Our work builds on and connects to that of many others.
 The construction of the refined punctured theory gives a conceptual account of the classes introduced by Fan--Wu--You for smooth pairs via localisation residues~\cite{FWY20}.
 Our conceptual definition applies to all simple normal crossings pairs, providing a generalisation which is not accessible via the localisation approach.
-In genus zero the two definitions coincide by comparing both to the orbifold theory, and we expect this to hold in all genera.
+In genus zero the two definitions coincide by comparing both to the orbifold theory.
+Based on basic examples and the ingredients that go into the formula that defines the higher genus theory of~\cite{FWY21} we would guess this is also true in higher genus, but we do not pursue this here.

 As mentioned above, the punctured-orbifold comparison permits the interlacing of logarithmic and orbifold techniques.
 This sets it apart from results comparing different models \emph{within} logarithmic Gromov--Witten theory, which are significant foundationally but rarely provide access to new techniques \cite{AbramovichMarcusWise,RangExpansions}.
 Applications have already been found.
 The positive tangency correspondence has been used to establish a reconstruction principle for genus zero logarithmic Gromov--Witten invariants \cite[Corollary~Y]{BNR2}.
-Forthcoming work of Johnston \cite{JohnstonFrobenius} uses the punctured-orbifold comparison of the present paper to deduce associativity of the intrinsic mirror ring, a landmark result in the Gross--Siebert program~\cite{GS19}.
+Contemporaneous work of Johnston \cite{JohnstonFrobenius} uses the punctured-orbifold comparison of the present paper to deduce associativity of the intrinsic mirror ring, a landmark result in the Gross--Siebert program~\cite{GS19}.

-Another application is to torus localisation, whose extension to logarithmic Gromov--Witten theory has been hindered by conceptual difficulties \cite{GraberMFOReport}.
-Starting with a logarithmic Gromov--Witten invariant, we convert it into an orbifold invariant and apply localisation.
-We then express each of the localisation contributions in terms of the refined punctured theory.
-The result is a localisation schema in genus zero, contained entirely within the refined punctured Gromov--Witten theory.
+Another application is to torus localisation.
+Starting with a logarithmic invariant, we convert it to an orbifold invariant and apply localisation, thus obtaining an in-principle localisation schema in genus zero.
+This provides a structural and calculational yardstick for the pursuit of localisation entirely within logarithmic Gromov--Witten theory.
+Moreover, the isomorphism $\upomega$ established in \Cref{thm: main smooth pairs introduction} endows (for the first time) the space of stable logarithmic maps with an absolute perfect obstruction theory.
+The lack of an absolute perfect obstruction theory has been a fundamental obstacle to implementing torus localisation in the logarithmic setting \cite{GraberMFOReport}.
+With this new obstruction theory, the space carries all of the formal properties required for applying the results of \cite{GraberPandharipande}.